didomi/flutter/README.md

 Didomi Flutter Plugin
 ==============================

 [Didomi](https://www.didomi.io) is a leading Consent Management Platform that allows companies to collect, store, and leverage user consent under GDPR, CCPA, and other data privacy regulations.
-This plugin enables Flutterxs developers to get in compliance and optimize their consent rate and monetization on native mobile apps.
+This plugin enables Flutter developers to get in compliance and optimize their consent rate and monetization on native mobile apps.

 This repository contains the source code and a sample app for the [Didomi](https://www.didomi.io) Flutter plugin.
 This plugin enables Flutter developers to easily use [Didomi](https://www.didomi.io)'s Consent Management Platform on Android and iOS apps.